Click here to apply online to the Graduate School of Arts and Sciences:

 To apply to Brandeis' Graduate School of Arts and Sciences, please click here.

-Prospective doctoral students should indicate in their applications for admission and in their personal statements that they would like to be considered for a Schusterman Israel Studies Fellowship.
-They should also fill out the Schusterman Fellowship application.
+Prospective doctoral students should indicate in their applications for admission and in their personal statements that they would like to be considered for a Schusterman Israel Studies Doctoral Fellowship.
 Individual departments who plan to accept these candidates for admission will discuss the candidates with the Schusterman Center for Israel Studies.
-An awards committee will then consider the application and award the Fellowship.
+An awards committee will then consider the application and award the Fellowships.

 Doctoral candidates who are not awarded a Schusterman Fellowship may apply the following year for reconsideration.